HungryTurtleCode/htc_website/jekyll/_posts/2016-05-22-1-build-angular-quiz-app-scratch.md

 [Check out the git repo for this project](https://github.com/adiman9/HungryTurtleFactQuiz){: target="_blank"}<!--_-->

-### Course Index

-Before we get going, here is an index of all the lessons in the course:

-{% include course-index.html %}

 ### Let&#8217;s Get Going!

-{% include video-embed.html videoID="yordL7Yczes" %}

 So for those of you that prefer to read the tutorial.
 Let&#8217;s get started.